simran91/appimageslicer/README.md

 #
 # Original Authoring Date: 12/July/2015
 # Author: simran@dn.gs
-# Requested by: sathya@actio.gs
+# Requested by: professor profassis
 #
-# Originally for sathya@actio.gs so that he can produce one set of phone app slices, and automatically resize for the other phones
+# Originally for pp so that he can produce one set of phone app slices, and automatically resize for the other phones
 # (eg. iPhone6+ slices should be halved and halved again, and all images provided to the developer to take care of various device sizes)
 #
 #